ArchiveBox/ArchiveBox/README.md

 For more information, see the <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Quickstart">full Quickstart guide</a>, <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Usage">Usage</a>, and <a href="https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration">Configuration</a> docs.
 </div>

+---

+# Overview

+ArchiveBox is a command line tool, self-hostable web-archiving server, and Python library all-in-one.
+It can be installed on Docker, macOS, and Linux/BSD, and Windows.
+You can download and install it as a Debian/Ubuntu package, Homebrew package, Python3 package, or a Docker image.
+No matter which install method you choose, they all provide the same CLI, Web UI, and on-disk data format.

+To use ArchiveBox you start by creating a folder for your data to live in (it can be anywhere on your system), and running `archivebox init` inside of it.
+That will create a sqlite3 index and an `ArchiveBox.conf` file.
+After that, you can continue to add/export/manage/etc using the CLI `archivebox help`, or you can run the Web UI (recommended).
+If you only want to archive a single site, you can run `archivebox oneshot` to avoid having to create a whole collection.

+The [CLI](https://github.com/ArchiveBox/ArchiveBox/wiki/Usage#CLI-Usage) is considered "stable", the ArchiveBox [Python API](https://docs.archivebox.io/en/latest/modules.html) and [REST API](https://github.com/ArchiveBox/ArchiveBox/issues/496) are "alpha", and the [desktop app](https://github.com/ArchiveBox/desktop) is "alpha".

+At the end of the day, the goal is to sleep soundly knowing that the part of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).
+You can also self-host your archivebox server on a public domain to provide archive.org-style public access to your site snapshots.

+## Screenshots

 <div align="center" width="80%">
 <table>